The purposes of our international activities are to:

 Participation in international organisations

-The Norwegian Public Roads Administration (NPRA) is a member of three interdisciplinary organisations:
+The Norwegian Public Roads Administration (NPRA) is a member of three multidisciplinary organisations:

 - The Nordic Road Association (NVF)

 - Conference of European Directors of Roads (CEDR)

 In addition to these multidisciplinary organisations we also participate in field-specific fora when this serves our needs.

 Research and development

 National priority areas within research and development (R&D) are to be improved through participation in international R&D-fora.